macfergus/alias8/README.md

 ## How to install

 If you have a Mac, you may be able to install by typing `make install` in the shell.
 It will attempt to guess the location of your remote scripts, but I suppose it could easily guess wrong.

-In that case copy the files by hand.
+If my script guesses wrong, or if you use Windows, you should find your `MIDI Remote Scripts` directory and copy the `alias8` directory in there.

 To use the encoder for scrolling through tracks, you'll need to configure the encoder knob to "relative" mode (out of the box, it's set to "absolute" mode).
 Use the editor supplied by Livid to do this.